 4. No links to social media

 Lots of customers find it more convienient to follow your updates through social media like Facebook or Twitter rather than having to keep checking your website – especially if you post special offers, discounts and voucher codes often!
-If you have a social media presence, make sure there is a visible link on your main website to all your accounts.
+If you have a social media presence, make sure there is a visible link on your main website to all your accounts about his.

 5. Automatic music and animations on the welcome page